Audi R18: 2013-spec R18 e-tron quattro (RP3)

-The R18 e-tron quattro is a hybrid version of the R18 ultra, with a 500 kJ flywheel accumulator system designed by Williams Hybrid Power, two 101 PS Bosch Motor Generator Units driving the front wheels with water-cooled integrated power electronics, providing the car with four wheel drive (quattro), and a smaller 58-litre fuel tank.
-The quattro system, as per the regulations, is available only at speeds above 120 km/h.
+The 2013 R18 e-tron quattro is an evolution of the 2012 RP2 R18 e-tron quattro.
+Though designated RP3, several RP3 monocoques are simply rebadged RP2 chassis, and the crash structure, headlights, suspension, and gearbox were also carried over from the RP2.
+The RP3 continued to use the same 500 kJ flywheel accumulator system designed by Williams Hybrid Power as the RP2, but the MGU-K motor was replaced by two 101 PS Bosch Motor Generator Units driving the front wheels with water-cooled integrated power electronics, providing the car with four wheel drive (quattro), and a smaller 58-litre fuel tank.
+The hybrid system, as per the regulations, can only deploy energy at speeds above 120 km/h.
+Unlike the 2012 R18's MGU-K, the upgraded MGU-K could fully charge the flywheel at tracks shorter than the Circuit de la Sarthe; this increase in performance led to Audi dropping the non-hybrid ultra model for 2013 onwards.

+Significant aerodynamic changes include the addition of rear wing extensions which exploited a loophole in the regulations, and the addition of a blown diffuser system, which utilizes engine exhaust gasses to block turbulent airflow from the wheels from interfering with the airflow within the rear diffuser; this necessitated the use of a splitter to feed exhaust gasses from the exit of the single turbocharger to a slot adjacent to the inner surface of the rear wheels.
+The use of off-throttle exhaust blowing, which burns fuel off-throttle to maintain exhaust gas supply to maintain the blown diffuser effect, resulted in the 2013 R18 to consume 21% more fuel to cover only 1.5% more distance than the previous year at the 2013 6 Hours of Silverstone, as noted by media outlets.

 The e-tron has six automatic modes that are driver-selectable on the steering wheel.
 The modes manage engine mapping, short bursts accelerating from corners, quattro four wheel drive, wet weather, etc. Allan McNish said "I don't have to press a button ...
 It does it automatically ...
 It is like traction control."